Anthropology is the study of workings of societies around the world and long-term development of the human organism.

 Physical Anthropology Lab

-(Formerly known as: Introduction to Physical Anthropology Lab, ANTH G)
+(Formerly known as: Introduction to Physical Anthropology Lab, ANTH G121)

 This laboratory course covers cellular biology; evolutionary principals; human genetics and heredity; human, hominin and non-human primate anatomy; primate fossil records; forensic anthropology; and modern human biological variation.
-Pre-requisite or co-requisite: ANTH G185 (Physical Anthropology).
+C-ID: ANTH 115L.
 Lab.
 Optional pass/no pass grade.
 Transferable to CSU; UC.

 ANTHROPOLOGY G190 – 3 Units